microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

 You will then implement the **[FHIR Bulk Loader](https://github.com/microsoft/fhir-loader)** Function App solution to to ingest and load Synthea generated FHIR patient data into the FHIR service in near real-time.
 - Install and configure FHIR Bulk Loader with the deploy **[script](https://github.com/microsoft/fhir-loader/blob/main/scripts/Readme.md#getting-started)**.
-- Validate your deployment, check Azure components installed in the specified Resource Group includes the following:
+- Validate your deployment, check Azure components installed:
       - Function App with App Insights and Storage
       - Function App Service plan
       - EventGrid
       - Storage Account (with containers)
-      - Keyvault
+      - Key Vault

-To test FHIR Bulk Loader, you will load Synthea generated FHIR patient data for bulk load into the FHIR service.
+To test the FHIR Bulk Loader, you will load Synthea generated test FHIR patient data for bulk load into the FHIR service.
 - Generate simulated patient data in FHIR format using **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)**.
    - Configure the **[Synthea default properties](https://github.com/synthetichealth/synthea#changing-the-default-properties)** for FHIR output.
+Below are the recommended properties setting for this challenge:
       - Set Synthea export directory:
       `exporter.baseDirectory = ./output/fhir`
       - Enable FHIR bundle export: